-OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+OVERDOSE: If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: change in the amount of urine, extreme tiredness, mental/mood changes, loss of consciousness, seizures.

 MISSED DOSE: If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.